The Final Empire

 The Romantic Times gave the book full marks and said “The characters in this book are amazingly believable.
 Vin is an eminently sympathetic protagonist whose development over the course of the book is beautifully and realistically delineated.
 The system of magic is exceedingly clever and well integrated into this complex and plausible world that Vin and Kelsier inhabit.
 While this is the first in a series, it’s an exceedingly satisfying book on its own, and fans of the genre should waste no time picking it up.”

 More reviews and a list of foreign sales can be found on My Agent’s website

-Like all of my books, I try to release a lot of 'behind the scenes' material, all of which you can get to from the Mistborn portal.
-Annotations are chapter-by-chapter musings I have written to be something like a director's commentary for a DVD.
+Like all of my books, I try to release a lot of ‘behind the scenes’ material, all of which you can get to from the Related Content sidebar, or the Library.
+Annotations are chapter-by-chapter musings I have written to be something like a director’s commentary for a DVD.
 There are also sample chapters and deleted scenes.
 Have a look!
-I think you'll find plenty to interest you.
+I think you’ll find plenty to interest you.